Disclaimer: I do not own Dark Shadows or any otherwise copyrighted material contained herein.

 Vampire and servant had moved the coffin into the basement where it was displayed center stage in the main room.
 Then, candelabrum in hand, Barnabas showed him other subterranean chambers: the root cellar, the dairy cellar, the wine cellar, the scullery and the kitchen, which had all the charm of a deserted cave.
 The blackened fireplace took up most of one wall and was big enough to walk in.

-On the ground level were the main entrance hall, a receiving room/parlor, library, ballroom, dining room and the butler's pantry leading to the servants' staircase and rear service entrance.
+On the ground level were the main entrance hall, a receiving room/parlor, library, ballroom, dining room and the butler's pantry from which one could access the servants' staircase and rear service entrance.

 Upstairs were corridors leading to the nursery and assorted bedrooms.
 Barnabas pointed out the largest, which had tall windows and even taller ceilings; that would be his dressing room.
-He paused at a lady's suite.
-Willie waited silently in the shadows for him to continue.
+He paused at the threshold of a lady's suite, where Willie waited silently in the shadows for the boss to continue.
 At the end of the hall, Barnabas peered in an unfamiliar room.

 "Bathroom."
 Willie explained.
 The vampire frowned, unimpressed by the concept of modern plumbing and skeptical of running water.